Highland Wool

 Sheep Care

 Fleeces show the tough times of the year, so good nutrition and minerals are really important for a good fleece - to prevent breaks and ensure high quality fibres.
-Breeding can put stress on a ewe's fleece, while shelter can help prevent cotting, and your method of feeding (particularly hay) can make a big difference to how clean the fleeces are, as can the seeds and field scrub present.
+Breeding can put stress on a ewe's fleece (at the Hirsel, fibre sheep are bred in rotation, to rest them and harvest stronger fleeces), while shelter can help prevent cotting, and your method of feeding (particularly hay) can make a big difference to how clean the fleeces are, as can the seeds and field scrub present.
 Minimise markers and paints too, for a cleaner end-products.

 Fleece Preparation

 Have you ever prepped fleece for small mill processing before?
-It's a more thorough process than prepping for the wool board, for storage, or for industrial mills, and prepping at all will be new to many of our farming friends who haven't tried a mill before.
+It's a more thorough process than prepping for the wool board, for storage, or for industrial mills, and prepping at all will be new to many of our farming friends who haven't worked with a mill before.
 All fleeces sent to our mill should be skirted, cleared of all dags and clags, with as much vegetable matter picked out as possible.
-Though more will fall out during our picking and carding processes, how thoroughly prepped the fleece is by you, before you deliver it to us, will ultimately determine the quality of the final product - this is a team effort!
-Our equipment is smaller than at the industrial mills, and we do a lot of the process by hand, so working with you is an important factor in the quality of the final product we deliver.
+Though more will fall out during our picking and carding processes, how thoroughly prepped the fleece is by you, before you deliver it to us, will ultimately determine the quality of the final product.
 Also, as we charge per kilo incoming, you don't want to pay for VM that's only going to end up on our prep floor!